Sorting buttons into sizes and colours in a Refurbishment Centre

 Finally everything has to be prepared and loaded into containers to ship to Africa.
 This team helps to get the kits together for loading and then finally help to load the container.

-We also have driving teams who go out throughout England, Scotland and Wales collecting tools from our volunteer collectors.
+We also have driving teams who go out throughout England and Wales collecting tools from our volunteer collectors.
 This means helping to load and unload the van, plus the opportunity to meet many of our collectors and supporters.

 What we offer